-Morehouse School of Medicine has opened a newly designed biomedical research technology core facility, available to internal investigators and external collaborators.
-Morehouse School of Medicine’s facility renovations were sponsored by a $10 million grant investment from the National Institute on Minority Health and Health Disparities, part of the National Institutes of Health.
-The newly renovated state-of-the-art research facility continues a master plan to improve Morehouse School of Medicine’s research infrastructure.
+Morehouse School of Medicine's Research Core Facility is an open core concept biomedical research technology core facility.
+It is available to internal investigators and external collaborators.
+Renovations to facility were sponsored by a $10 million grant investment from the National Institute on Minority Health and Health Disparities, part of the National Institutes of Health.
+The state-of-the-art research facility continues a master plan to improve Morehouse School of Medicine’s research infrastructure.

-The new design allows MSM to optimize its use of space for equipment, drives cross-disciplinary scientific exchange, and promotes a collaborative environment.
+The Research Core Facility optimizes its use of space for equipment, drives cross-disciplinary scientific exchange, and promotes a collaborative environment.

 The open core concept allows:

 Improved Access to Research Resources

 Researchers can access shared use equipment 24 hours a day, 7 seven days a week, 365 days a year.